Swatishree-Mahapatra/Swatishree-Mahapatra/README.md

 </p>

 ---
 - 👋 Hey there!
-I’m Swatishree Mahapatra, a CSE student from NIT, Rourkela.✨
+I am a CSE student from NIT, Rourkela.✨
 - 👀 Interest?
 Exploration.
 - 🌱 A development newbie, getting started with open source and I'm already lovin' it!
 - 📚 Currently working on my DSA and problem solving skills.